Remove Intrusive Mental Health Questions from Licensure and Credentialing Applications

-Want your state to be ALL IN for prioritizing clinician well-being?
+Want to be ALL IN for prioritizing health worker well-being?

-Download our toolkit to take the three critical steps to remove this barrier.
+Access our toolkit to take the three critical steps to remove barriers.

-Contact your medical board to urge them to prioritize clinicians’ mental health.
+Contact your state board to urge them to prioritize health workers’ mental health.

 Learn more and join us at allinforhealthcare.org.